animatlabs/animatlabs.github.io/_drafts/2026-06-02-ifc-parsing-xbim-csharp.md

 ## What is IFC and Why Should You Care?

 IFC (Industry Foundation Classes) is the open standard for BIM (Building Information Modeling) data.
-Think of it as the "JSON of the construction industry": a structured, vendor-neutral format that describes an entire building: its geometry, materials, spatial relationships, and metadata.
+I think of it as the "JSON of the construction industry": vendor-neutral, structured, and it carries geometry, materials, how spaces nest, and the usual metadata soup.

-If you work in AEC (Architecture, Engineering, Construction) tech, or you're just curious about what buildings look like as data, IFC is the file format you'll encounter most.
-And xBIM is the best open-source .NET toolkit to work with it.
+If you touch AEC (Architecture, Engineering, Construction) tech, or you're just curious what a building looks like as bytes, IFC is the format you keep tripping over.

+xBIM is my default open-source .NET stack for this.
+I've tried a few paths; I keep coming back to it.

 ## Setting Up xBIM